-Publication Management (ERA1163)

-Indicator Target

-Strengthening and keeping the consistence of ERA corporate design 2 internal trainings delivered to ERA Staff

-One internal training has been delivered in 2023 and several one-on-one coaching sessions have been organized to support the usage of the PPT Template, leading to strengthening the consistence of ERA Corporate Design.

-Creating and implementing communication campaigns aiming at explaining ERA's mission, activities and added value

-2 Communication Campaigns

-In 2023, two communication campaigns were implemented:

-- 1. Unlocking railway data Present and future, focusing on promoting the added value of the innovative Railway Factsheets tool made available on ERA's website, while explaining how railway data shall be defined and linked in the near future.
-The main outputs of this campaign were two press releases, three videos, several posts disseminated on ERA's social media channels, and a press briefing that took place in Brussels on 6 December 2024. - 2.
-ERA milestones explained The campaign focused on highlighting major 2023 ERA milestones: 50 000 vehicles authorised, first Authorisation for new generation sleeper train and 4 years of implementation of the 4th Railway Package leading the European railway sector one step closer towards creating the Single European Railway Area and following the principle of "One Europe.
+Publication Management (ERA1163) Indicator Target Strengthening and keeping the consistence of ERA corporate design 2 internal trainings delivered to ERA Staff Pa artly achieved or 🔁 5 nd several one-on-one coaching sessions have been te, leading to strengthening the consistence of ERA Corporate Creating and implementing communication campaigns aiming at explaining ERA's mission, activities and added value 2 Communication Campaigns 2 Communication Campaigns A chieved In n 2023, two communication campaigns were imp lemented: Unlocking railway data - Present and future, focusing on promoting the added value of the Railway Factsheets tool made available on ERA's website, while explaining how railway data sha linked in the near future.
+The main outputs of this campaign were two press releases, three vide disseminated on ERA's social media channels, and a press briefing that took place in Brussels or 2024. ebsite, while explaining how railway data shall be defined and campaign were two press releases, three videos, several posts 2.
+ERA milestones explained - The campaign focused on highlighting major 2023 ERA milestones: 50 000 vehicles authorised, first Authorisation for new generation sleeper train and 4 years of implementation of the 4th Railway Package leading the European railway sector one step closer towards creating the Single European Railway Area and following the principle of "One Europe.
 One Railway.
 One process".
 The main outputs were one press briefing held in April in Brussels, three press releases, two videos, and several social media posts disseminated on ERA's social media channels.
+Added value e to EU Citizens